hashimmg/jax_ib/README.md

 ### Example

-The repository contains two examples
+The repository contains two examples:

 - Flapping of an ellipse airfoi
 - Mixing in Journal bearing